TrellixVulnTeam/swahilipython_SCMU/Doc/using/windows.rst

 Configuring Python
 ==================

-To run Python conveniently from a command prompt, you might consider changing some default environment variables in Windows.
+To run Python conveniently kutoka a command prompt, you might consider changing some default environment variables in Windows.
 While the installer provides an option to configure the PATH and PATHEXT variables for you, this is only reliable for a single, system-wide installation.
 If you regularly use multiple